Unfortunately customers are unable to book during this time as our booking systems are undergoing planned maintenance. Please try again later.

 Philanthropic giving plays a crucial role in enabling us to reach and engage more people and support the next generation of artists.
 Donations from Trusts & Foundations or individuals can support the following areas of our work.

 Each year our dedicated team inspires young people through creative activities and delivers ground-breaking projects for our local communities, with a special focus on hard-to-reach young people, including young carers, looked after children, young parents, young people at risk of homelessness and NEET young people.

 We believe that our diverse programme should be accessible to anyone.
-Our Access Programme includes Audio Described performances and gallery tours, BSL Interpreted Performances, BSL Delivered Gallery Tours, Captioned Performances, Dementia Friendly Performances, and Relaxed Performances for people with Autism Spectrum Conditions.
+Our Access Programme includes Audio Described performances, BSL Interpreted Performances, Captioned Performances, Dementia Friendly Performances, and Relaxed Performances for people with Autism Spectrum Conditions.